-Dr Willert completed a joint physiology/pharmacology degree with first class honours in 1993 and qualified in medicine with honours in 1996.
-He subsequently completed a PhD in gastrointestinal pharmacology assessing the causes of pain in gastrointestinal disease from the University of Manchester.
+Dr Willert is a fellow of the Royal College of Physicians of London and completed a joint physiology/pharmacology degree with first class honours in 1993 and qualified in medicine with honours in 1996.
+He subsequently completed a PhD in gastrointestinal pharmacology, assessing the mechanisms of pain in gastrointestinal disease, from the University of Manchester.

 In addition, given his BSc and PhD background he has a specialist interest in the pharmacological management of all gastrointestinal disorders including both simple and complex inflammatory bowel disease, irritable bowel syndrome, gastro-oesophageal reflux and constipation.

 He has published original research widely and continues to do so and is a national speaker on gastrointestinal disorders.
 He has recently sat on the NICE committee developing national guidelines and has ongoing clinical research studies in Barrett’s oesophagus and inflammatory bowel disease.